RamGI55/GameDevKnowledge/Unreal/Unreal Object.md

 ##### Best Practices

-- Use `IsValid()` to check if pointer is null or garbage
+- Use `IsValid()` to check if the pointer is null or garbage
 - When `gc.PendingKillEnabled=false`:
     - Pointers won't auto-null
     - Must manually clear references
-    - Even destroyed Actors remain in memory until all references cleared
+    - Even destroyed Actors remain in memory until all references are cleared
 - Consider implementing `OnDestroyed` callbacks for proper cleanup

 #### Summary

+Unreal Engine manages all of the objects under its object handling system as `UObject`, which is maintained as the CDO; it is loaded when the engine is running.

+All `UObject`s have a unique macro which makes the object under influence in the engine's object management system, including the garbage collector

+Unreal Engine Objects can be updated by the `Tick()` in real-time, and once it is destroyed, the strong references are no longer valid and collected by garbage collector.

 #### References